What is Mindfulness?

 “I cannot do anything right.”

-Acknowledge that this thought passed into your head.
+Acknowledge that this thought passed through your head.

 “I thought: I cannot do anything right.”